aphased/BingoPartyCommands/README.md

 Features which work differently from Hypixel settings are explained.

+### Commands for anyone

+In-game on hypixel.net, you may `/boop BingoParty` (aka the public party leader account) in order to receive a `party invite`.

+### Commands for all Bingo Brewers splashers & party moderators

 |  Command    |                                                             Functionality                                                             |  Alias(es)      |
 |-------------|---------------------------------------------------------------------------------------------------------------------------------------|-----------------|
 | boopme      | `/boop`s you, the sender, back _if_ you have permissions.
 You can use this to test if everything is set up and that you are registered correctly.       |